 Graduation speakers will be selected from two groups: 1) Those graduating Summa Cum Laude 2) Those students who have completed the most community service during their high school careers.
-Speakers will be selected by a staff/peer group.
+Those students interested in speaking will submit speeches for blind review by a faculty committee, with the committee selecting the two speakers.